 - (a) FPSE member organizations will ask their members to pass a resolution giving full and unconditional support for the member organization involved in the dispute and for the students denied access to post-secondary education by the dispute. - (b) FPSE will give financial support under the terms of a central Defence Fund.
-[See Procedures for Accessing FPSE Strike/Lockout Defence Fund, p.
-44.] - (c) FPSE will notify boards of other BC post-secondary institutions that faculty in FPSE's member organizations will be instructed not to teach in any program that is transferred from an institution as a result of a protracted dispute. - (d) FPSE will offer staff support to assist the member organization involved in the dispute.
+(See s.
+IV.3 Accessing FPSE Defence Fund) - (c) FPSE will notify boards of other BC post-secondary institutions that faculty in FPSE's member organizations will be instructed not to teach in any program that is transferred from an institution as a result of a protracted dispute. - (d) FPSE will offer staff support to assist the member organization involved in the dispute.
+(1985)

-1.8.1 SUPPORT STRATEGIES FOR MEMBER ORGANIZATIONS ON STRIKE
+1.8.1.
+SUPPORT STRATEGIES FOR MEMBER ORGANIZATIONS ON STRIKE